LionMarc/ng-simple-state-management/docs/state.md

     The state must be immutable but, to keep it simple, the state remains a simple javascript object.
 This is the responsibility of the coder to guarantee immutability of the state.

-## Defining a feature state - Legacy
+## Static definition of a feature state

-The legacy way of providing a feature state is to use the decorator _NgSsmFeatureState_.
+The static way of providing a feature state is to use the decorator _NgSsmFeatureState_.

 ```javascript
 --8<-- "projects/ngssm-store/src/lib/store.ts:15:19"